emmajanedrews/base-template/_posts/2018-03-13-helping-your-aging-loved-ones-transition-into-their-future-living-situation.md

 If they want to finance a property but they’re worried they won’t qualify for a traditional mortgage because, again, they live on a fixed income, they can use a reverse mortgage.
 With a reverse mortgage, if they put down 50%, the mortgage will cover the rest of the purchase price.
 What’s great about this is they won’t need to make any mortgage payments.
 They could if they wanted to, but they don’t have to.

 If you’re facing a situation like this and you want to know more about these options or you have any other real estate needs I can help you with, don’t hesitate to reach out to me.
-I’d be happy to help you. <br>
+I’d be happy to help you.&nbsp;